Hopeless MS patient healthy

 Each time his three remaining wisdom teeth (apparently removing one had been sufficient to effect the cure) "played up" (further erupted), he had the beginning of a relapse with diplopia (double vision), incontinence, headaches, and ataxia (lack of coordination), all of which however in mild form.

-He was treated by his family doctor who administered tonics, and the other symptom, bloatedness of his body, also disappeared.
+He was treated by his family doctor who administered tonics, and his other symptom, bloatedness, also disappeared.

 During nine years of observation (at which point Dr Adler's book appeared), he had no relapse proper.